➤ Jungfrau Travel Pass price list 2026

 How do I know if the Jungfrau Travel Pass is my best option?

-If you’re sure you only want to explore the Jungfrau Region, it’s a very good option.
-If you want to explore more of the Bernese Oberland, we recommend the Berner Oberland Pass instead.
+If you’re sure you only want to explore the Jungfrau Region, it’s a great option.
+If you want to explore more of the Bernese Oberland, I recommend the Berner Oberland Pass instead.
 It includes a much bigger area, so you’ll be more flexible.

 You can search for further alternatives here.